rbisdorff/Digraph3/docSphinx/tutorial.rst

 	    return relationOut

-Asymmetric and symmetric parts
+Border and inner parts
 ------------------------------

-We may also extract the border -i.e. the part of the digraph induced by the union of its initial and terminal prekernels-  as well as the inner part -i.e. the complement of the border- of digraph *dg* with the help of two corresponding classconstructors (see :numref:`graphBorderAndInner`).
+We may also extract the border -i.e. the part of the digraph induced by the union of its initial and terminal prekernels-  as well as the inner part -i.e. the complement of the border part- of digraph *dg* with the help of two corresponding class constructors (see :numref:`graphBorderAndInner`).

     >>> from digraphs import GraphBorder, GraphInner
     >>> bg = GraphBorder(dg)